inquisitour/paper2dash/README.md

 ## 🙏 Acknowledgements

-- This dashboard is based on the paper "Equilibrium Logic and Answer Set Programming" by [Author Name(s)]
+- This dashboard is based on the paper "Characterising Equilibrium Logic and Nested Logic Programs: Reductions and Complexity"
+- Authors : DAVID PEARCE, HANS TOMPITS, STEFAN WOLTRAN
 - Dash and Plotly for providing the framework and visualization tools
 - The open-source community for various libraries and resources used in this project

 ## 📞 Contact

-For any questions or feedback, please open an issue on this repository or contact [Your Name] at [your.email@example.com].
+For any questions or feedback, please open an issue on this repository or contact [Pratik Deshmukh] at [deshmukhpratik931@gmail.com].

 ---